On the hill part 1: South and central

 These two photos are zoomed in equivalents of the preceding (taken on a different day).

-For a closer look at the church on Millhams Street whose spire protrudes from behind the Travelodge to the left of the priory tower, see Miscellaneous photos, Christchurch part 1.
-(That page also includes the priory and its surrounds, as does Miscellaneous photos, Christchurch part 2.)
+For a closer look at the church on Millhams Street whose spire protrudes from behind the Travelodge to the left of the priory tower, see Christchurch: Bargates, High Street, and Castle Street.
+(That page also includes the priory and its surrounds, as does Christchurch: Quay and Church Street.)

-The graffiti decorates a cylindrical concrete water container with a domed top.
-An older rectangular one is behind it and out of view here (thankfully).
+The murals decorate a cylindrical concrete water container with a domed top.

 Scenery in Miscellaneous photos.